3rd January 2017

 In the meantime I got lost in Adelaide, cursing the tonnes of roadworks that wouldn’t let me find the botanical garden, the main reason I was there.
 I went for a ride in the CBD, very nice and tidy, and after a good hour wandering around I gave up and headed to Carrick Hill.
 The drive to the pretty suburb brings back memories from Italy, where everyone had a piece of green land to grow their own tomatoes and go wild with roses and geraniums.
 The difference between here and Sydney is that here everything seems to make sense.
 The most expensive suburbs in Sydney are a big mess of big million dollar houses built with different styles, one next to the other.

 I’ll never afford to live in those suburbs anyway, so whatever…

 I copy and paste a part of my last blog where I talk about Carrick Hill cause I am too lazy to write down everything again.

 “Once in Adelaide I drive around like an idiot trying to find the Botanical Garden but there are road works everywhere and absolutely no signs to help you at all.
-After 40 minutes driving around, I think:”fuck off the garden”, so I went to Springfield to see Carrick Hill, which is a property owned by a rich Australian couple back in the ’30.
+After 40 minutes driving around, I think screw the garden, so I went to Springfield to see Carrick Hill, which is a property owned by a rich Australian couple back in the ’30.
 They got some old furniture from their honeymoon in Europe and decorate their house with exquisite taste.
-The mansion becomes quickly the main meeting point artists and rich Australians who enjoyed the endless parties in the most exclusive house of South Australia.
+The mansion quickly became the main meeting point for artists and rich Australians who enjoyed the endless parties in the most exclusive house of South Australia.
 The property was left to the state at the death of its owner, in the early 80′, and now is one of the must-do stops in SA.